SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

     // Cybersource-based logic to create payment details }

-  // Other methods to get endpoints, map payment fields, etc.
+  // Add other methods to get endpoints, map payment fields, etc. as needed }
-}
 ```